+Day trading futures is a very popular and lucrative trading strategy.
 Have you ever been locked out of your trading account due to a day trading violation?
 Or better yet, have you missed an opportunity due to short selling restrictions?
-Both situations you want to avoid like the plague.
-Have you ever heard of day trading Futures?
+Both situations you will want to avoid like the plague.
+There can be restrictions day trading stocks and options that are very frustrating, but day trading futures helps to overcome these hurdles.
+There’s also less charts to look at and you can trade the major indexes as well as the most popular commodities.
+Watch our video on how to day trade futures.

 Can You Make Money Day Trading Futures?